The discriminant Pfister form of an algebra with involution of capacity four: Introduction

 \section{Introduction}

 The decomposability of central simple algebras with involution into tensor products of quaternion algebras with involution has been in the focus of much study, motivated notably by the analogy between decomposable involutions and quadratic Pfister forms; see~\cite{BPQ}, \cite{B}, and the references in~\cite{THyd}.
 When the characteristic is different from~$2$, vanishing of the first cohomological invariant yields a necessary condition for decomposability, which is also sufficient for algebras of low degree; see~\cite{THyd}.
 The aim of this article is to establish in arbitrary characteristic a decomposability criterion for algebras with involution of low degree in terms of a canonically associated quadratic Pfister form.
-(We refer to \Cref{S:dec} for the precise notion of total decomposability for algebras with involution.)
+The condition on the degree depends on the type of the involution, and can be better expressed in terms of the capacity of the Jordan algebra of symmetric elements, which is the maximal dimension of an \'etale algebra consisting of symmetric elements (see Section~\ref{sec:cap} and~\cite[p.~389]{BGBT18a}).
+In a nutshell, our main result functorially associates to every algebra with involution of capacity four a quadratic Pfister form that detects when the algebra decomposes into a tensor product of quaternion algebras with involution.

+The following statement spells out explicitly our main result in the various cases that we consider:

 \begin{mt} Let $F$ be a field.
 Let $n\in\{1,2,3\}$.
-Let $A$ be an $F$-algebra with $\dim_FA=2^{n+3}$ and $\s$ an $F$-linear involution on $A$ such that the following holds, depending on $n$: \begin{enumerate} \item[$n=1:$] $\car F\neq 2$, $A$ is a central simple $F$-algebra of degree $4$ and $\s$ is an orthogonal involution on $A$. \item[$n=2:$] Either $A$ is a central simple $K$-algebra of degree $4$ over some quadratic field extension $K$ of $F$ and $\s$ is an $F$-linear involution on $A$ such that $\s|_K\neq \id_K$, or $(A,\s)\simeq (A_0\times A_0^\op,\sw)$, where $A_0$ is a central simple $F$-algebra of degree $4$ and where $\sw$ is the involution given by $(x,y)\mapsto (y,x)$, hence in either case $\s$ is unitary. \item[$n=3:$] $A$ is a central simple $F$-algebra of degree $8$ and $\s$ is a symplectic involution on $A$. \end{enumerate} Then $(A,\s)$ is associated with a quadratic $n$-fold Pfister form $\Pf_\s$ over $F$ which has the following characteristic property:\ and we call this integer the \emph{capacity of $(A,\sigma)$}.
-By \cite[Theorem~4.1]{BGBT18a} we have
+Let $A$ be an $F$-algebra with $\dim_FA=2^{n+3}$ and $\s$ an $F$-linear involution on $A$ such that the following holds, depending on $n$: \begin{enumerate} \item[$n=1:$] $\car F\neq 2$, $(A,\s)$ is a central simple $F$-algebra with orthogonal involution of degree $4$. \item[$n=2:$] $(A,\s)$ is a central simple $F$-algebra with unitary involution of degree~$4$. \item[$n=3:$] $(A,\s)$ is a central simple $F$-algebra with symplectic involution of degree~$8$. \end{enumerate} Then to $(A,\s)$ a quadratic $n$-fold Pfister form $\Pf_\s$ over $F$ is associated which has the following characteristic property:\ and we call this integer the \emph{capacity of $(A,\sigma)$}. \medbreak